Ham v. South Carolina: Majority opinion

-Writing for the majority, Justice William Rehnquist first addressed the South Carolina Supreme Court's dissent that concluded that Ham should have been allowed to question the jury based on precedent set forth in Aldridge v.
+Writing for the majority, Justice William Rehnquist first addressed the South Carolina Supreme Court's dissent that concluded that Ham should have been allowed to question the jury based on the precedent set forth in Aldridge v.
 United States, 283 U.S. 308 (1931).
 The Court agreed that Aldridge stood for the proposition that trial judges must allow interrogation of veniremen with respect to racial prejudice because of “essential demands of fairness."
 The majority, however, found that Aldridge lacked any constitutional grounding.
 As such, the Court conducted an analysis under the Fourteenth Amendment.
 According to the Court, the principal purpose of the Fourteenth Amendment was to prohibit the States from invidiously discriminating on the basis of race.
 This purpose, combined with the Fourteenth Amendment's Due Process Clause, properly ensures the “essential demands of fairness.”

 Turning to the particulars of Ham's case, the Court noted that voir dire, although subject to the Fourteenth Amendment, is governed by the discretion of the trial court.
 As such, the trial judge was not required to put the question of racial bias in any particular form or to ask potential jurors any number of questions.
 For example, the Court addressed the jury instruction concerning beards and determined that such a question was well within the trial court's discretion to allow or disallow.
 However, given the context of the case, the Court found that the questions regarding racial prejudice were appropriate and necessary.

 Concurrence and dissent

 Justice William Douglas concurred that the trial judge was constitutionally required to ask about the racial prejudice among the jurors.
 However, Justice Douglas believed that the trial judge abused his discretion by not allowing the petitioner to ask potential jurors about their prejudice to hair growth.
 Justice Douglas stated that denying the petitioner the ability to make such an inquiry precluded a trial by a neutral and impartial jury and thereby constituted reversible error.
 He cited two analogous cases where such reversal was warranted; in Morford v.
 United States, 339 U.S. 258 (1950), and Dennis v.
-United States, 339 U.S. 162 (1950), the petitioners were held to have the right question juries about their potential ties to the Communist Party and the trial court's failure to permit such questions constituted reversible error.
+United States, 339 U.S. 162 (1950), the petitioners were held to have the right to question juries about their potential ties to the Communist Party and the trial court's failure to permit such questions constituted reversible error.

 Justice Douglas also referenced Aldridge and concluded that the goal of voir dire was to disclose “prejudices of a serious character”.
 He then associated hair growth with prejudice of a serious character.
 He points out that “hair growth is symbolic to many of rebellion against traditional society and disapproval of the way the current power structure handles social problems,” and he further acknowledged that for some “people, nonconventional hair growth symbolizes an undesirable lifestyle characterized by unreliability, dishonesty, lack of moral values, communal (communist) tendencies, and the assumption of drug use.”
 Douglas concluded that denying a petitioner the right to examine this aspect of prejudice was to also deny him an effective means of voir dire.